pervouchine/irbis/README.md

 Should you have any questions, please email Dmitri Pervouchine dp@crg.eu A short versioning track is provided in VERSION file

+Note: current version is not compartible with MAPTOOLS
 =============================================================================================================================

 GENOMIC COORDINATE CONVENTION